Eleven (Ive song): Critical reception

 "Eleven" was met with generally positive reviews from music critics.
-Writing for webzine IZM, Jung Jeong-min complimented the track's production, particularly in the slow pre-chorus, and wrote that "overall, it is a debut single that exceeds expectations".
+Writing for webzine IZM, Jung Su-min complimented the track's production, particularly in the slow pre-chorus, and wrote that "overall, it is a debut single that exceeds expectations".
 All three music critics from webzine Idology gave the song a favorable review, where they highlighting its unique composition and the group's performance.
 "Eleven" was ranked number 15 on Paper's list of 40 Best K-pop Songs of 2021, with editor Crystal Bell writing that "There's not a song on this list that has made as much of an impact in such a short amount of time as the enchanting debut single from rookie girl group IVE."
 Insider named it one of the best debut songs of all time in K-pop.

 Commercial performance

-"Eleven" debuted at number 96 on South Korea's Gaon Digital Chart in the chart issue dated November 28 – December 4, 2021; on its component charts, the song debuted at number 13 on the download chart and number 130 on the streaming chart.
-The song rose to number 4 on the Gaon Download Chart in the chart issue dated December 12–18, 2021.
-The song rose to number 3 on the Gaon Digital Chart and Gaon Streaming Chart in the chart issue dated January 16–22, 2022.
+"Eleven" debuted at number 96 on South Korea's Gaon Digital Chart in the chart issue dated November 28 – December 4, 2021, and rose to number 3 in the chart issue dated January 16–22, 2022.
 On the Billboard K-pop Hot 100, it debuted at number 12 in the chart issue dated December 18, before rising to number 2 in the week of January 8, 2022.

-In Japan, the song debuted at number 54 and number 50 on Billboard Japan Hot 100 and Top Streaming Songs, respectively, in the chart issue dated December 8, 2021.
-The following week, it rose to number 16 on the Japan Hot 100 and number 11 on the Top Streaming Songs chart.
+In Japan, the song debuted at number 54 on Billboard Japan Hot 100 in the chart issue dated December 8, 2021.
+The following week, it rose to number 16.
 In Singapore, "Eleven" debuted at number 7 and number 1 on RIAS Top Streaming Chart and Top Regional Chart, respectively, in the chart issue dated December 3–9, 2021.

 In the United States, the song debuted at number 12 on Billboard World Digital Songs in the chart issue dated week of December 11, 2021, before rising to number 9 the following week.
 Globally, the song debuted at number 68 on the Billboard Global 200 and at number 38 on the Global Excl.
 U.S. in the week of December 18, 2021.